 Learn how to make a simple homemade strawberry or blueberry fruit compote with fresh or frozen fruit in 20 minutes!
-For a new breakfast and dessert idea, enjoy this easy compote served over waffles, pancakes, ice cream or cheesecake.
+For a new breakfast and dessert idea, enjoy this easy compote served over pancakes, waffles, oatmeal, vanilla ice cream, or cheesecake.

 When you need a quick dessert idea- this easy fresh fruit compote recipe is just the ticket to wow everyone!
 Make either strawberry, blueberry, or use any of your favorite fruits!

-- Strawberries or blueberries – are used for this fruit compote recipe (I made two kinds).
+- Strawberries or blueberries - are used for this recipe (I made two kinds).

 - Lemon juice - is added as it compliments the fruit and brings out a more robust taste.

-- Pink Himalayan salt – brings out the sweetness and increases the taste of fruit compote.
+- Pink Himalayan salt - brings out the sweetness and increases the taste.
 Any table salt can be used, but I always prefer and use pink salt as it contains trace minerals and healing benefits.

 STEP 1: Wash and prepare the strawberries the dice them.
 If using blueberries, just wash them.

-STEP 2: In a small saucepan, combine the fruit and maple syrup or honey.
-Bring to a simmer over medium heat and cook until the mixture thickens, about 7 minutes for fresh fruit and 10 minutes for frozen fruit.
+STEP 2: In a medium saucepan, combine the fruit and maple syrup or honey.
+Bring to a boil then reduce heat to simmer over medium-low heat and cook until the mixture thickens, about 7 minutes for fresh fruit and 10 minutes for frozen fruit.
 Stir in the lemon juice and a pinch of salt and transfer to a bowl.
 Let cool slightly before use or store in an airtight container in the refrigerator.

 To make this strawberry compote or blueberry compote thicker for fruit pie, mix together 1 tablespoon of cornstarch with 1.5 tablespoons of water and add and mix it in with the fruit as it heats.